It is a glorious afternoon here on Canada’s west coast. I find the warm summer weather to be an uplifting influence on my mood. A welcome inspiration.

 Will you join me?

-If you’re drinking too much too often and would like to stop or slow down Talk to Us
+If you’re having alcohol too much too often and would like to stop or slow down Talk to Us

 You can read more about us Here